SSpzcee/Asunder-PHB/phb/md/Suna Clans.md

 ### **Frame Upgrades \- Generic**

 Below are upgrades you can apply to your puppet's torso to make it more effective at whatever it is you want its purpose to be.
-Unless specified otherwise, you can apply these upgrades as many times as you have the PP for.
-Upgrades here do not count towards the PP capacity of any of the puppet's locations.
+Upgrades here do not count towards the PP capacity of any of the puppet's locations, but only half of a puppets total PP can be used on a single generic upgrade.

 *Armored*: